LivingWithHippos/unchained-bot/README.md

 <a href="https://ibb.co/s21dMZq"><img src="https://i.ibb.co/f2NzPsH/danger.png" width=150 alt="danger" border="0"></a>

-I coded the core of this software in a single day, and python is not my strong suit.
+I coded the core of this software in a single day, and Python is not my strong suit.
 But for now, "it just works."

 ### Thanks, Mr. Unchained
 <a href="https://imgbb.com/"><img src="https://i.ibb.co/grzjQsT/Oliva.jpg" width=300 alt="Mr. Unchained" border="0"></a>